-Georgia O'Keeffe was born on November 15, 1887; she was the second of seven children, and grew up on a farm in Sun Prairie, Wisconsin.
+Born on November 15, 1887, Georgia O’Keeffe grew up on a farm in Sun Prairie, Wisconsin, the second of seven children.
 As a child, she received art lessons at home, and her abilities were quickly recognized and encouraged by teachers throughout her school years.
-By the time she graduated from high school in 1905, O'Keeffe had determined to make her way as an artist.
+By the time she graduated from high school in 1905, O’Keeffe was determined to make her way as an artist.

 Her interest in art was rekindled four years later (1912) when she took a summer course for art teachers at the University of Virginia, Charlottesville, taught by Alon Bement of Teachers College, Columbia University.
-Bement introduced O'Keeffe to the then revolutionary ideas of his colleague at Teachers College, artist and art educator Arthur Wesley Dow.
+Bement introduced O’Keeffe to the then-revolutionary ideas of his colleague, artist and art educator Arthur Wesley Dow at Teachers College.

-Dow believed that the goal of art was the expression of the artist's personal ideas and feelings and that such subject matter was best realized through harmonious arrangements of line, color, and notan (the Japanese system of lights and darks).
-Dow's ideas offered O'Keeffe an alternative to imitative realism, and she experimented with them for two years while she taught art in the Amarillo, Texas public schools (1912-14) and worked summers in Virginia as Bement's assistant.
+Dow believed that the goal of art was the expression of the artist’s personal ideas and feelings and that such subject matter was best realized through harmonious arrangements of line, color, and notan (the Japanese system of lights and darks).
+Dow’s ideas offered O’Keeffe an alternative to imitative realism, and she experimented with the approach for two years while she taught art in the Amarillo, Texas, public schools (1912-14) and worked summers in Virginia as Bement’s assistant.

 O’Keeffe was in New York again from fall 1914 to June 1915, taking courses at Teachers College.
 By the fall of 1915, when she was teaching art at Columbia College, Columbia, South Carolina, she decided to put Dow’s theories to the test.
 In an attempt to discover a personal language through which she could express her own feelings and ideas, she began a series of abstract charcoal drawings that are now recognized as being among the most innovative in all of American art of the period.
 She mailed some of these drawings to a former Columbia classmate, who showed them to the internationally known photographer and art impresario, Alfred Stieglitz, on January 1, 1916.

-Stieglitz began corresponding with O'Keeffe, who returned to New York that spring to attend classes at Teachers College, and he exhibited 10 of her charcoal abstractions in May at his famous avant-garde gallery, 291.
-A year later, he closed the doors of this important exhibition space with a one-person exhibition of O'Keeffe's work.
-In the spring of 1918 he offered O'Keeffe financial support to paint for a year in New York, which she accepted, moving there from Texas, where she had been affiliated with West Texas State Normal College, Canyon, since the fall of 1916.
-By the time she arrived in New York in June, she and Stieglitz, who were married in 1924, had fallen in love and subsequently lived and worked together in New York (winter and spring) and at the Stieglitz family estate at Lake George, New York (summer and fall) until 1929, when O'Keeffe spent the first of many summers painting in New Mexico.
+Stieglitz began corresponding with O’Keeffe, who returned to New York that spring to attend classes at Teachers College, and he exhibited 10 of her charcoal abstractions in May at his famous avant-garde gallery, 291.
+A year later, he closed the doors of this important exhibition space for a one-person exhibition of O’Keeffe’s work.
+In the spring of 1918 he offered O’Keeffe financial support to paint for a year in New York, which she accepted, moving there from Texas, where she had been affiliated with West Texas State Normal College, Canyon, since the fall of 1916.
+By the time she arrived in New York in June, she and Stieglitz, who were married in 1924, had fallen in love and subsequently lived and worked together in New York during winter and spring and at the Stieglitz family estate at Lake George, New York, during summer and fall until 1929, when O’Keeffe spent the first of many summers painting in New Mexico.